TyeStrader/tweaker-no-tweaking/README.md

 - *MitigationOptions*
 - *MitigationAuditOptions*

-Using the mask 222222222222222222222222222222222222222222222222 for MitigationOptions might not actually disable them, using (powershell) 'Get-ProcessMitigation -Name discord.exe -RunningProcess' returned that both CFG and ASLR high/bottom was enabled, with process explorer also confirming this.
-Instead I took a look at what mask is set when using 'Set-ProcessMitigation -System -Disable  <big block of values from microsoft website>' an it returned 222222222222222220020000002000200000002000000000.
-After a restart, running the Get-ProcessMitigation command for discord now shows that ASLR and CFG is disabled, with process explorer also confirming.
+Using the mask 222222222222222222222222222222222222222222222222 for MitigationOptions might not actually disable them, using (powershell) `Get-ProcessMitigation -Name discord.exe -RunningProcess` returned that both CFG and ASLR high/bottom was enabled, with process explorer also confirming this.
+Instead I took a look at what mask is set when using `Set-ProcessMitigation -System -Disable  <big block of values from microsoft website>` an it returned 222222222222222220020000002000200000002000000000.
+After a restart, running the `Get-ProcessMitigation` command for discord now shows that ASLR and CFG is disabled, with process explorer also confirming.
 This isn't limited to just discord, I checked steam an a couple games with the same results

-Another discovery is that if I used -Force On at the end of 'Set-ProcessMitigation -System -Disable <values>' it instead set the mask as 666666666666666660060000006000600000006000000000, which overrides mitigations completely at a system level but made some apps loop opening an closing child processes causing high cpu usage (discord, steam) The reason I can find for this is because apps override some mitigations for its children, for example a value of 2 signals that it should be disabled, but itll allow it if necessary.
-A value of 6 completely disallows this, causing those child processes to break the -Force On syntax is to set the override value when doing 'Get-ProcessMitigation -System'
+Another discovery is that if I used -Force On at the end of `Set-ProcessMitigation -System -Disable <values>` it instead set the mask as 666666666666666660060000006000600000006000000000, which overrides mitigations completely at a system level but made some apps loop opening an closing child processes causing high cpu usage (discord, steam) The reason I can find for this is because apps override some mitigations for its children, for example a value of 2 signals that it should be disabled, but itll allow it if necessary.
+A value of 6 completely disallows this, causing those child processes to break.
+The `-Force` On syntax is to set the override value when doing `Get-ProcessMitigation -System`

 ```powershell